sanjay-code-debug/Complete_Magento_Learn/README.md

 ---------------------
 - Write a module/class that logs the data that is supplied to the customer add/edit form before it is render in the admin panel.
 This data can be printed as an array into a log file.
+  Create an extension that writes "Hello World" at the top of a mini-cart popup

+- Create a standalone component that renders hardcoded text from default.xhtml .
+Make that phrase available for all pages.

+- Create html templates for a previous exercise that renders a list of customers from DataProvider(list of customers could be hardcoded) into html template.
+   A skeleton -Unit1/ StandaloneXhtmlTemplateSkeleton has been provided - build on top of it to complete the exercise .
+It has a pre defined DataProvider

 Cloud for Adobe Commerce